-If you’ve been injured or have suffered from a defective inferior vena cava (IVC) filter, Saunders & Walker P.A. can help you determine whether your injuries may form the basis for legal action and how much you might expect to receive in IVC filter lawsuit settlements.
+If you’ve been injured or have suffered from a defective inferior vena cava (IVC) filter, Saunders & Walker P.A. can help you determine whether your injuries may form the basis for legal action and how much you might expect to receive in an IVC filter lawsuit settlement.

 Every year, tens of thousands of Americans die from blood clots, including pulmonary embolisms.
 To combat the problem, medical manufacturers developed IVC filters, implantable devices that trap clots in the inferior vena cava, the largest vein in the human body.

 Yet, since their mass production began in 1998, implanted IVC filters have not demonstrably prevented blood clots or reduced the mortality rate associated with clots.
 A 2013 article published by the American Medical Association argued that there’s little to no evidence that IVC filters are effective and questioned why physicians recommend them to patients in the first place.

 It’s clear that, at the very least, these medical devices are ineffective as blood clot filters.
 In many cases, they’re downright defective.
 Not only do IVC filters fail to reduce the death rate in trauma patients, but they pose additional health risks as well.
 Designed to save lives, the filters seem to be doing a better job of taking them.

 An inferior vena cava (IVC) filter is a medical device designed to prevent blood clots from traveling to the lungs and causing a serious complication called pulmonary embolism.
 The inferior vena cava is a vein that transports blood from the lower part of the body back into the heart.
 Clots that form in the legs or pelvis (deep vein thrombosis) can potentially travel through the bloodstream to the lungs, where they can block blood flow and cause a pulmonary embolism, which can be fatal.